spring-ai-community/mcp-annotations/README.md

     /**
      * Handle elicitation requests that should be declined.
-     * Note: clientId is now required for all @McpElicitation annotations.
+     * Note: clients are required for all @McpElicitation annotations.
      * @param request The elicitation request
      * @return The elicitation result with decline action */
-    @McpElicitation(clientId = "default-client")
+    @McpElicitation(clients = "default-client")
     public ElicitResult handleDeclineElicitationRequest(ElicitRequest request) {
         // Example of declining an elicitation request return new ElicitResult(ElicitResult.Action.DECLINE, null);